How to Make Homemade Marshmallows

 If you’ve never made homemade marshmallows, you’re in for a real treat!
 These soft, sugary, puffy marshmallows are so much better than store bought, and believe it or not, pretty easy to make!

-Here's some important stuff you need to know up-front:
+Important stuff you need to know up-front

 Making homemade marshmallows is pretty easy, but there are a few kitchen tools you must have.
 You’ll definitely need: